e-picas/bash-library/MANPAGE.md

 ## DESCRIPTION

-**Bash**, the "*Bourne-Again-SHell*", is a *Unix shell* written for the GNU Project as a free software replacement for the original Bourne shell (sh).
+**Bash**, the "*Bourne-Again-SHell*", is a *Unix shell* written for the GNU Project as a free software replacement of the original Bourne shell (sh).
 The present library is a tool for Bash scripts facilities.
 To use the library, just include its source file using:
 `source path/to/piwi-bash-library.sh` and call its methods.